valkey-io/valkey-glide/node/DEVELOPER.md

 # Developer Guide

-This document describes how to set up your development environment to build and test the GLIDE for Redis Node wrapper.
+This document describes how to set up your development environment to build and test the GLIDE for Valkey Node wrapper.

 ### Development Overview